 Adult Swim Assistance

 Adult swim assistance (i.e., swimming with the athlete) will be permitted for 6 & Under and challenged athletes only.
 Assisted athletes (other than physically challenged) will not be eligible for podium awards (i.e., 1st, 2nd, 3rd place in age group).
 For 6 & Under and challenged athletes, only one swimming adult will be permitted on the pool deck.
 No accompanying (i.e., non-swimming) adults will be permitted on the pool deck.

 Parents/Guardians are encouraged to take the athlete’s bike to a qualified shop for inspection and adjustment prior to the Kids Triathlon.
 The bike inspection at the event is only for basic functioning of brakes and steering, and is not a substitute for inspection by a qualified mechanic.

 Attention should be paid to brakes, steering, wheels, inflation pressure, tire condition, chain, and pedals.

 The openings at the ends of the handle bars must be securely plugged.
 “Bar Ends” (plastic caps) can be purchased at any bike shop.
 This is a safety item in the event of a fall.
-Bikes with unplugged handle bar ends will not be allowed in the triathlon.
+Bikes with unplugged handle bar ends will not be allowed.
 All bikes will be inspected.

 The bike should be an appropriate size for the athlete.